xuejiazhi/pgii/readme.md

 pgii is a PostgreSql cli tool.
 PostgreSql is developed in CMD or Golang and can be compiled for multiple platforms：

 - **cross-platform**： Can be compiled under multiple platforms, cross-platform use；
 - **Zero-cost learning**：Similar to the MySQL Cli command, familiar with the mysql operation of the people on the hand；
 - **Interactive Console**: Through the console command line。
+- **Added interactive prompts**: Prompts for commands to be entered

 **Welcome to join us to develop**